IVerse-VDV/QubitLab/README.md

 ### Hands-On Experimentation

 Learning by doing is far more effective than passive reading.
 Students can freely experiment with gate combinations, make mistakes, learn from unexpected results, and develop intuition about quantum behavior.
-The low-friction environment encourages exploration without fear of "breaking" anything or wasting expensive quantum computing resources.
+The low friction environment encourages exploration without fear of "breaking" anything or wasting expensive quantum computing resources.

 ### Multiple Representations